 The Money Advice Service recently released findings from a study it conducted in association with the charity group Mind which found that debt problems are often both a cause and a consequences of mental health issues.

 If you live in Scotland and worried about your debts then Scotland Debt Solutions can help.
-Contact any of our four offices directly to arrange a free and confidential consultation.
+Contact any of our five offices directly to arrange a free and confidential consultation.